unity-atoms/unity-atoms/docs/tutorials/variables.md

 # Variables, Constants, and References

 Below follows a step-by-step example of managing a player's health using Unity Atoms.
-If you haven't read the [Creating Atoms](./creating-atoms.md) and [Overview and philosopy](../introduction/overview.md) section you should do that before proceeding.
+If you haven't read the [Creating Atoms](./creating-atoms.md) and [Overview](../introduction/overview.md) section you should do that before proceeding.

 _NOTE: This tutorial is based on [this](https://medium.com/@adamramberg/unity-atoms-tiny-modular-pieces-utilizing-the-power-of-scriptable-objects-e8add1b95201) blog post.
 The blog post is based on a previous version of Unity Atoms and as such will vary in content and appearance.
 The ideas presented by the blog post still apply._